afnanmmir/AfnansNotes/content/notes/SystemDesign.md

     - Ticket browsing UI.
     - The UI doesn't need to have strong consistency because it is updating all the time.
     - Once purchase flow is triggered, than consistency is needed.
     - Each seat is a ticket.
 Tickets for the same event should be in the same partition, so `event_id` should be partition key.
+Also add `seat_id` as clustering key to guarantee uniqueness.
     - Because each event can have > 10K Seats, this may not be enough of a partition key.
 You can add `section_id` as part of partition key which represents what section of the stadium seat is in.
     ```sql
     CREATE TABLE tickets (